BarbWire-1/curved-text/doco/usage.md

 =
 * 'getters' are not implemented for API properties (text, startAngle, anchorAngle).
 Therefore, those properties are write-only.
 * The widget inherits behaviour from GraphicsElement.
 While this provides a lot of capability without requiring additional code in the widget, it also means that some standard GraphicsElement functions (eg, getBBox) may not work as expected.
-* The code only targets SDK5.
-It will require modification to work in earlier SDKs.
+* The code targets SDK5.
+It will require the standard modifications to work in earlier SDKs.
 * The factory and curved-text widget have not been testing in a dynamic GUI (ie, using `document.location` manipulation).
 * Changing a `curved-text`'s `className` using `.class` will need great care.
 The `className` must start with the widget's class type identifier, or it will be invisible to the `widget-factory` and may not get necessary styles applied.
 * Calling `getWidgetById()` multiple times on the same element will result in an error.